w3c/ift-encoder/docs/experimental/closure_glyph_segmentation.md

   (for example creating a segmentation that supports Chinese and Japanese simultaneously).

-* [Multi segment analysis](#multi-segment-dependencies): the current implementation utilizes an approach which approximates multi segment analysis by finding superset minimal disjunctive conditions for multi segment conditions.
+* [Multi segment analysis](#multi-segment-dependencies): the current implementation utilizes an approach which approximates multi segment analysis by finding superset disjunctive conditions for multi segment conditions.
 See:
   [closure_glyph_segmentation_complex_conditions.md](./closure_glyph_segmentation_complex_conditions.md).